V/H/S/Halloween (2025) review – All tricks, very few treats

 “Kidprint” follows a video store owner who uses a child-safety project as the front for a wave of sadistic killings.
 Finally, “Home Haunt” mixes suburban satire with gory chaos as a father’s attempt to bond with his son through their elaborate haunted house experience goes catastrophically wrong when a cursed Halloween record brings their decorations violently to life.

-This is probably the most cohesive entry into the series yet.
-The Halloween theme keeps the majority of segments feeling like they actually fit together.
-Splatter horror fans should find plenty to like, as well, as this is pure gore.
+Splatter horror fans should find plenty to like as well; this is pure gore.
 In fact, it’s almost like an explosion at a meat packing facility, at times.
 I wouldn’t say it is well done, as such.
 Gore fans rarely seem to care about that type of thing, though.

 Paco Plaza, of [REC] fame, is the only genuinely experienced and well regarded horror director with his own segment, here.
 Ut Supra Sic Infra might be the most complete story and would probably work the best as an actual feature film.
 It’s quite a traditional horror concept and a good example of “less is more”.